 Details: This planetary system seems almost perfectly poised for scientific investigation.
 The star, similar to our Sun, is bright and reasonably close (at least by astronomical standards).

-Future space telescopes, including NASA's James Webb Space Telescope, set for launch late in 2021, could capture starlight shining through the atmospheres of these mini-Neptunes as they cross the face of their star.
+Space telescopes, including NASA's James Webb Space Telescope, which launched late in 2021, can capture starlight shining through the atmospheres of these mini-Neptunes as they cross the face of their star.
 With such a star, of just the right brightness, that potentially would yield a clear "readout" of the gases that dominate planetary atmospheres – in other words, a snapshot of the molecules and chemistry in the skies of distant worlds.

 The brightly shining system also could shed light on a scientific puzzle that has emerged over a quarter century of exoplanet hunting.
 Between two planetary size-ranges, "super-Earths" and mini-Neptunes, is a gap – very few planets.
 The hot super-Earth in this system, HD 108236 b, is among the few found so far that seems to fall just within the gap; its larger sister planets fall outside it.
 Among the theories about why this occurs is the idea of photo-evaporation, when intense radiation from a star strips away the atmosphere of, say, a mini-Neptune that wanders too close.
 That could potentially leave behind a broiling, rocky hulk – no longer mini-Neptune-sized, and instead kicked to the smaller side of the "radius gap."
 Scientists, helped by this bright star, will investigate whether HD 108236 b is just such a planet.